ibm-cloud-docs/vpc/data-portability.md

 #### Exporting network services data with the CLI and API
 {: #networking-service-export-cli-api}

 The following table provides mechanisms to export the settings and configurations that are used to process the customer's content through the means of the IBM Cloud VPC [CLI](/docs/vpc?topic=vpc-vpc-reference) and [API](/apidocs/vpc/latest).
-The procedures that are described in the linked documentation should be followed and the output stored to ensure all necessary configuration data is available.
+Follow the procedures that are described in the linked documentation and store the output to make sure all necessary configuration data is available.

 | Service | CLI command | API method|
 |----------------|-------------------------|-------------------------|